-Latin and Greek: Language Similarities and Differences
+The Latin and Greek Languages: Similarities and Differences

-As the timeline below shows, many of the most famous ancient Greek literary works were written before the Latin ones.
+As the timeline below shows, the Greek literary tradition is older than the Latin tradition, and many of the best-known ancient Greek literary works were written before the Latin ones.
+Accordingly, it is unsurprising that Latin borrowed many vocabulary words from Greek.

 Timeline of major literary works in Latin and Greek